 Love Prescription was written after helping people get divorced for 16 years.
 Peggy saw what the problems were after advocating for over 200 children in custody cases and reviewing piles of parenting plans.
 At the same time, she was taking workshops on successful relationships and observing what worked with successful couples.
 After retiring from Okanogan County Juvenile Court, she started a private practice with a focus on relationships.

 Peggy discovered that writing for children was fun.
-It is a challenge to tell a story in a few words with rhythm and humor and keep to a simple message.
+It's a challenge to tell a story in a few words with rhythm and humor and keep to a simple message.
 With The Moon and Star, her cat stories became a series.
 Star was also a beloved family cat.
-She weighed a bare five pounds but was full of energy and a trooper as she accompanied Peggy's daughter Ann to the University of Eugene, where Ann ran hurdles and participated in the PAC 10 heptathalon.
+She weighed a bare five pounds but was full of energy and a trooper as she accompanied Peggy's daughter Ann to the University of Oregon, where Ann ran hurdles and participated in the PAC 10 heptathalon.
 While there, Star's best friend, Willie, disappeared.
 We think he found another home because he was a super friendly cat and he did come back once only to leave again.
 Star moved to several homes in Eugene and went back and forth with Ann whenever she returned home.
 Eventually they moved to Bellingham where they lived in three different homes, including Peggy's cottage in the woods.
-Star insisted in going outside at night even though it was dangerous for a tiny white cat in the woods.
+Star insisted in going outside at night even though it was dangerous for a tiny white cat in the woods at night.
 When Peggy learned that Star's favorite thing to do was to sit and stare at Moon, she knew what this book would be about.
 With all her good days and bad days, Star had discovered the power of finding something beautiful to focus on.
 Mindfulness is not just for cats.